Melatonin is a hormone that the body naturally produces.

 Melatonin helps regulate your circadian rhythm—your internal clock that regulates the sleep/wake cycle.†

-Melatonin is a 100% drug-free sleep supplement and can help you fall asleep faster and supports restful sleep.
+Melatonin is a 100% drug-free occasional sleep supplement and can help you fall asleep faster and supports restful sleep.†

-The proper melatonin dosage depends on your age and specific sleep issue.
+The proper melatonin dosage depends on your age and specific sleep difficulties.†

-When it's time to start your child’s bedtime hits, you might dim the lights, read a book, give a big hug and say goodnight—all cues that it’s time for your little one to fall asleep.
-But what if they struggle to fall asleep?
+When it's time to start your child’s bedtime routine, you might dim the lights, read a book, give a big hug and say goodnight—all cues that it’s time for your little one to fall asleep.
+But what if they occasionally struggle to fall asleep?
 You might be considering giving them melatonin, a 100% drug-free sleep aid.
-After all, plenty of adults turn to melatonin supplements to help their sleep.
+After all, plenty of adults turn to melatonin supplements to help their occasional sleeplessness.
 If you are considering this for your little one, you are likely wondering, is melatonin safe for kids?
-If so, what’s the right melatonin dosage for children?
+If so, what’s the right melatonin dosage for children with occasional sleep difficulties?
 Should they take the same melatonin sleep aid made for adults, or is there a children's melatonin?

 What Exactly Is Melatonin?